 From then on your only certainties are that you will have two experienced guides to see you through everything safely.
-You will meet the extremes of Morocco: city, desert and mountains and how people live there.
+You will meet the extremes of Morocco: villages and towns, desert and mountains and how people live there.
 Your guides decide on the basis of your input where next day’s trip is going.
 You don’t have to worry about anything.
 Obviously, given its nature, the journey may involve having to turn around because the road has been washed away; or is simply not there anymore.
 That’s part of the fun.
 Expect something unexpected to happen.

-After Chefchaouen we go back in time at Volubilis, the most remote outpost of imperial Rome in Africa.
+we go back in time at Volubilis, the most remote outpost of imperial Rome in Africa.
 Even though sultan Moulay Ismail stripped it of most of its marble and many pieces have been moved to the Archeological Museum in Rabat, it is one of the most impressive Roman ruins you can find.
 Its mosaics have been well-preserved.
 And in contrast to the more famous Roman ruins in Italy, there’s hardly anybody there.
 You feel you have the place to yourself.

 Into the desert or the mountains?

 After Meknès there are many great places we can visit.
 We will certainly see quite a few of them.
 But which exactly?
 When?
 In what order or from what direction?

 - The Atlas mountains: these are a must.